Information regarding the following resources for current undergraduate students can be found on this page:

-These resources are intended for current B.S. in Health Sciences, Physician Assistant Track students.
+These resources are intended for current B.S. in Health Sciences, M.S. in Physician Assistant Studies students.

 Please note that each class has specific resources that do not apply to other classes.

-The Philadelphia University Catalogue contains information on University policies & procedures, as well as program information and course descriptions that are applicable to current Physician Assistant Students.
+The Philadelphia University Catalog contains information on University policies & procedures, as well as program information and course descriptions that are applicable to current Physician Assistant Students.

 These can be found in the University Catalog that correlates with the student’s entering year.
 The most recent University Catalog and check sheet can be found here.